COVID TEACHING FAQ

 SYMPTOMS AND ATTENDANCE

-Students are not required to report to you that they have COVID-19 symptoms.
 The new UM policy no longer requires students to provide a doctor’s note for illnesses that result in absences of 72 hours or less.

 If students have an illness or disability that will affect their course participation in a substantive and ongoing manner, they can be encouraged to meet with Student Accessibility Services (SAS) to develop an individualized accommodation plan that can be shared with all their instructors.
 Instructors are required to accommodate students on the basis of their SAS letters, but will be able to provide input as to how best to accommodate students in their course.